 Service to society refers to the function of applying academic expertise to the direct benefit of external audiences in support of unit and University missions.
-It can include applied research, service-based instruction, program and project management and technical assistance.
-A faculty endeavor may be regarded as service to society for purposes of promotion and tenure if the following conditions are met:
+It can include applied research, service-based instruction, program and project management and

-- 1. There is utilization of the faculty member's academic and professional expertise. - 2.
-There is a direct application of knowledge to, and a substantive link with, significant human needs and societal problems, issues or concerns. - 3.
+- There is utilization of the faculty member's academic and professional expertise. - There is a direct application of knowledge to, and a substantive link with, significant human needs and societal problems, issues or concerns. - 3.
 The ultimate purpose is for the public or common good. - 4.
 New knowledge is generated for the discipline and/or the audience or clientele. - There is a clear relationship between the program/activities and an appropriate academic unit's mission.